Case Studies:

 Demand

-Inhabitants of the downstream settlement of Chandigarh (this was the initial driver of the watershed management scheme).
-Chandigarh's water supply (and recreation) depends on Lake Sukhna, which was threatened by sedimentation, 80-90% arriving from around Sukhomajri. [the lake is fed by a seasonal stream carrying high sediment loads].
+Inhabitants of the downstream settlement of Chandigarh; this was the initial driver of the watershed management scheme.
+Chandigarh's water supply (and recreation) depends on Lake Sukhna, which was threatened by sedimentation, 80-90 per cent arriving from around Sukhomajri.
+The lake is fed by a seasonal stream carrying high sediment loads.

 Intermediary

-Water users association (later called Hill Resource Management Society -HRMS) managed the water allocation.
+Water users association, Hill Resource Management Society (HRMS) managed the water allocation.

 Facilitator

-Supported by the Centre for Soil and Water Conservation Research and Training Institute (CSWCRTI) and the Ford Foundation.
+Supported by the CSWCRTI and the Ford Foundation.

 Market design